hey-mike/Notes/JavaScript/README.md

 ## Warning:
 With `let` and `const` in ES6, it’s no longer safe to check for an identifier’s existence using `typeof`:

+## Module
+- AMD: AMD stands for Asynchronous Module Definition.
+This system works in such a way that when the module is defined, usually at the moment of loading the file with the source code, it is not necessary when it is going to be used, but rather when it is available for later use in the system.
+- CommonJS: Unlike AMD modules that are loaded asynchronously on demand, CommonJS modules are loaded synchronously

+## Pure function vs impure function
+**Pure function**
+- Must return something
+- No matter how many times the function is executed the result should be the same if the input is also the same
+- Input data must not be mutated during the execution of the function
+- Not iterate over any array using for, while, do-while...
+- Not sharing any state with other functions
+- Implementing it should not have any side-effects in any other part of our program